domain7/dev-wiki/libraries.md

       on: on_function, // called each time the query is activated
       off: off_function // called each time the query is deactivated });

+## iFrames

+### Recommended: Responsive iFRAMEs

+For some institutional projects, we still need to implement iFrames with responsive layouts.
+[Responsive iFRAMEs](https://benmarshall.me/responsive-iframes/) can be a solution for this problem.

+## Tables

+### Recommended: ListJS

+[ListJS](https://listjs.com) is a library for adding responsive tables to HTML, often for a CMS.
+- Pro: You can put responsive tables into a CMS RichText Editor, or plain HTML lists, tables, or anything.
+- Pro: Comes with search, filter, and sort features
+- Con: Not as many styling options